What is Community-Engaged Learning

 There are two basic types of community-engaged learning (aka CEL): academic and co-curricular.

 Academic community-engaged learning is course-based and can earn you credit in your academic program, while co-curricular community-engaged learning happens outside of the classroom and is open to students of any academic background.

 Academic community-engaged learning can be described as a “course-based, credit-bearing educational experience that allows students to (a) participate in an organized service activity that meets identified community needs and (b) reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility.”
 Bringle and Hatcher (1995).

-Academic community-engaged learning focuses equally on the student and the community agency.
-The placement activity is designed by U of T faculty and staff, in collaboration with the community partner, to address a need identified by that agency while aligning closely with the purpose of the academic course.
+Academic community-engaged learning focuses equally on the student and the community organization.
+The placement activity is designed by U of T faculty and staff, in collaboration with the community partner, to address a need identified by that organization while aligning closely with the purpose of the academic course.
 Academic community-engaged learning placements are like an experiential text – primary source material from which you can draw new frames of reference, perspectives and knowledge.

 Community-engaged learning courses